AyaZohdy/Get-deep-in-Airbnb-Hawaii/README.md

 ● Recommendation:
 --
-Future data collection should include actual booking and occupancy records and incorporate detailed about the total number of rooms.
-This will improve the add more depth to the resultes.
+Future data collection should include actual booking and occupancy records and incorporate details about the total number of rooms.
+This will improve and add more depth to the results.

 ● Dependencies:
 --